pyodide/pyodide/docs/development/contributing.md

      Note that Windows filesystem access from WSL2 is very slow and should be avoided when building Pyodide.

-   The other alternative is to use a service that provides you a Linux development environment, such as,
+   The other alternative is to use a service that provides a Linux development environment, such as,

    - [Github Codespaces](https://github.com/features/codespaces)